davidawad/davidawad.github.io/src/pages/investing.md

 ### Product

-The product, as always is crucial insofar as it solves a problem, that there's a market for solving it.
-A good way to think about it for me tends to be a 'hair on fire' kind of problem.
+The product, as always is crucial insofar as it solves a problem and there's a market for solving it.
+A good way to think about it for me tends to be a "hair on fire" kind of problem.

-I think Michael Siebel from YC put it most effectively :
+I think Michael Siebel from YC put it most effectively:

 > If your friend was standing next to you and their hair was on fire, that fire would be the only thing they really cared about in this world.
 It wouldn’t matter if they were hungry, just suffered a bad breakup, or were running late to a meeting—they’d prioritize putting the fire out.
 If you handed them a hose—the perfect product/solution—they would put the fire out immediately and go on their way.
 If you handed them a brick they would still grab it and try to hit themselves on the head to put out the fire.
 You need to find problems so dire that users are willing try half-baked, v1, imperfect solutions.